Ecasept/Shrek-Plymouth-Theme/README.md

 ```

 # This Theme
 This theme will only work if your monitor is wider than it is tall.
-If you want to install it, execute `sudo ./install.sh`.
+If you want to install it, execute `sudo ./install.sh` inside the `shrek/` directory.

 # Testing
 If you want to install your theme, you need to execute this command (it might take a while to execute).